jameshay218/antibodyKinetics/README.md

  * The top 4 parameters correspond to boundary conditions and observation error parameters, as described in `describe_parameters()`
  * The next *n* parameters correspond to antibody dynamics parameters specific to either each exposure type, each exposure ID (if not applying to "all") or each exposure-strain specific set of interaction parameters
- * After these type-specific parameters, entries correspond to additional boosting elicited by priming, parameters describing the cross reactivity and titre-dependent boosting parameters
+ * After these type-specific parameters, entries correspond to additional boosting elicited by priming, parameters describing the cross reactivity, titre-dependent boosting and antigenic seniority parameters
  * Parameters named "x" correspond to antigenic distances between each pair of strains in "exposure" and "strain", assuming symmetric antigenic distance (A -> B == B -> A)
- * The final set of entries, `mod` correspond to the $\rho$ parameters in the manuscript
+ * OUTDATED: the final set of entries, `mod` correspond to the ρ parameters modifying each boost depending on its order. ie. the proportion of the 2nd boost experienced is μ*ρ1.
+Note that this was used as the previous implementation of antigenic seniority, and has since been superceded by the τ parameter.

 Some minor tweaks are needed to fix, remove or modify some parameters depending on the options used.
 The parameter table can be correctly formatted using the following function: